End-to-End 4D Heart Mesh Recovery Across Full-Stack and Sparse Cardiac MRI: Method

-\end{enumerate} In the following sections, we first introduce the AFA module and then describe how it is incorporated in our approach to generate the initial shape model from $\mathbf{I}^0$ and then deforming it given $\mathbf{O}^t$.
+\end{enumerate} In the following sections, we first introduce the AFA module and then describe how it is incorporated into our approach to generate the initial shape model from $\mathbf{I}^0$ and then deform it given $\mathbf{O}^t$.
 Whether it is a full scan or a sparse set of slices, we use the same approach in both cases.